akoskm/akoskm.github.io/_posts/2020-01-22-mocha-to-jest-migration.md

 If you're new to Jest, don't forget to check out their [Getting Started](https://jestjs.io/docs/en/getting-started) page as well.

-I personally got hooked on Jest when I realized it comes with a configuration option [testEnvironment](https://jestjs.io/docs/en/configuration#testenvironment-string), that gives you a test environment with a JSDOM that works out of the box, without actually configuring JSDOM.
+I personally got hooked on this library when I realized it comes with a configuration option [testEnvironment](https://jestjs.io/docs/en/configuration#testenvironment-string), that gives you a test environment with a JSDOM that works out of the box, without actually configuring JSDOM.
 I've lost count, across all projects, how many times I wanted to update the testing environment and ended up not doing it because I couldn't get JSDOM to work with my existing tests.

 So let's jump straight into it!

 # Configuration

-## Mocha
-I did it through `mocha.opts`, the contents are important because I'm going to reference some of these files later:
+I use `mocha.opts` to configure Mocha.
+The contents of this file are important because I'm going to reference them later:

 ```
 --reporter spec